mec2110/tiendacr_COUTO/README.md

 Se trata de una tienda ecommerce para el proyecto del curso de REACT de CODER HOUSE.
 En este caso, es la tienda virtual de CURIOUS RABBIT, marca que vende cuadernos, vinilos, posters, y otros productos de diseño de series, películos y dibujos animados.

+La interfaz fue realizada con REACTJS-CREATE REACT APP, permitiendo realizar compra de productos, cuya orden se alamacena en firebase.

 🇺🇸 It is a ecommerce site that i realized for React Course's Project in Coder House.
 In this case, it's the store from Curious rabbit, a brand of notebooks, vinils, posters, and other products with originals designs about tv shows, movies, and cartoons.

+The interfaz had been made with REACT JS CREATE REACT APP, and it allow to do a buy, and their buy order is saved at firebase.

 ## About me 🙋‍♀️